-As LSU quarterback Joe Burrow set NCAA touchdown records, won a national championship, sang “Neck” with LSU Tigers fans and won the Heisman Trophy award last season, one person was watching from the stands every step of the way: his dad, Jim Burrow.
+As former LSU quarterback Joe Burrow set NCAA touchdown records, won a national championship, sang “Neck” with LSU Tigers fans and won the Heisman Trophy award in 2019, one person was watching from the stands every step of the way: his dad, Jim Burrow.

 Joe’s mother, Robin, was too.
 But Jim Burrow’s presence at Tiger Stadium throughout the season and in New Orleans to watch LSU beat Clemson in the College Football Playoff National Championship Game meant just a little more to the Ohio State University transfer.
 His father — who coached for more than 30 years before retiring in 2019 — could never clear the time on his schedule to watch his son play.

 But before Joe ever transferred from the Buckeyes and made his way down to Baton Rouge, it was his father who more than 40 years ago transferred to a college football powerhouse and starred in a meaningful game in New Orleans himself.

 Jim Burrow’s football story is slightly different than his son’s.

 Jim was a quarterback for Amory High School in Amory, Mississippi, in 1970.
 He had dreams of playing the same position at Ole Miss or Mississippi State but he broke his arm one game.

 Jim wanted to follow in his father’s footsteps and play at MSU.
 The elder James Burrow played basketball for the Bulldogs back in the 1950s.
 Jim wound up walking on at Ole Miss and played as a freshman defensive back in Oxford.

 His collegiate stint with the Rebels was short-lived.
 Head coach Billy Kinard couldn’t offer him a scholarship, so he reached out to former Amory High coach Jim Walden, then an assistant coach at Nebraska.
 There was no transfer portal back then, but players still moved around.
 So Jim became a Cornhusker.